3 dead, 14 hospitalized in potential act of terrorism in downtown Austin, FBI says

 Three people died and 14 people have been hospitalized in a shooting on West Sixth Street in Austin early Sunday.
 The incident is being investigated by the FBI as a potential act of terrorism, according to Acting Special Agent in Charge Alex Doran.

-The suspect was among the dead; he was shot by Austin police officers, Police Chief Lisa Davis said.
+The suspect — identified Sunday night as 53-year-old Ndiaga Diagne — was among the dead; he was shot by Austin police officers, Police Chief Lisa Davis said.

 The shooting happened just before 2 a.m. at Buford's, a bar at the intersection of West Sixth and Rio Grande streets.